cemac/LIFD_ENV_ML_NOTEBOOKS/index.md

 ## Contributions

-We hope that this resource can be built upon to provide a wealth of training material for Earth Science Machine Learning topics at Leeds
+We hope that this resource can be built upon to provide a wealth of training material for Earth-science machine-learning topics at Leeds.

 # Licence information #